PX4/PX4-user_guide/en/gps_compass/README.md

 # GPS & Compass

-PX4 supports global navigation satellite systems (GNSS) (including GPS, GLONASS, Galileo, BeiDou, QZSS and SBAS) using receivers that communicate via the UBlox, MTK or Ashtech protocols, or via UAVCAN.
+PX4 supports global navigation satellite systems (GNSS) (including GPS, GLONASS, Galileo, BeiDou, QZSS and SBAS) using receivers that communicate via the UBlox, MTK Ashtech or Emlid protocols, or via UAVCAN.
 It also supports [Real Time Kinematic (RTK) GPS Receivers](../gps_compass/rtk_gps.md), which extend GPS systems to centimetre-level precision.

 PX4 can be used with the following compass parts (magnetometers): Bosch BMM 150 MEMS (via I2C bus), HMC5883 / HMC5983 (I2C or SPI), IST8310 (I2C) and LIS3MDL (I2C or SPI).